OneOffTech/awesome-pdf/README.md

 ## Datasets

-- [tpn/pdfs](https://github.com/tpn/pdfs) - Technically-oriented PDF Collection (Papers, Specs, Decks, Manuals, etc).
+- [tpn/pdfs](https://github.com/tpn/pdfs) - Technically-oriented PDF collection (papers, specs, decks, manuals, etc).
 - [pdf-association/pdf-corpora](https://github.com/pdf-association/pdf-corpora) - An index of PDF-centric corpora.
-- [DS4SD/DocLayNet: DocLayNet](https://github.com/DS4SD/DocLayNet) - A Large Human-Annotated Dataset for Document-Layout Analysis.
+- [DS4SD/DocLayNet: DocLayNet](https://github.com/DS4SD/DocLayNet) - A large human-annotated dataset for document-layout analysis.
-- [gipplab/pdf-benchmark](https://github.com/gipplab/pdf-benchmark) - A Benchmark of PDF Information Extraction Tools using a Multi-Task and Multi-Domain Evaluation Framework for Academic Documents.
+- [gipplab/pdf-benchmark](https://github.com/gipplab/pdf-benchmark) - A benchmark of PDF information extraction tools using a multi-task and multi-domain evaluation framework for academic documents.
 - [DocBank Dataset](https://github.com/doc-analysis/DocBank) - DocBank is a new large-scale dataset that is constructed using a weak supervision approach.
 It enables models to integrate both the textual and layout information for downstream tasks.
 The current DocBank dataset totally includes 500K document pages, where 400K for training, 50K for validation and 50K for testing.

 ## Contributing